IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    The following definitions are used throughout this document:

-   * Application group:
-   : A collection of applications that share a common access control policies.
-Refer to {{sec-ag}} for more details.

-   * device group:
-   : A collection of devices that share a common access control policies.
-Refer to {{sec-dg}} for more details.

    * Endpoint:
-   : Refers to an end-user, host device, or application that actually connects to a network.
+   : Refers to an entity which could be an end-user, host device, or application that actually connects to a network.
-   : An end-user is defined as a person.
-   : A host device provides compute, memory, storage, and networking capabilities and connects to a network.
-Host devices may be servers, Internet of Things (IoT) devices, etc.
-   : An application is a software program used for a specific service.

    * Endpoint group:
-   : Refers to a group of users, devices, or applications that share a common access control policies.
+   : Refers to a group of endpoints that share a common access control policies.

    * User group:
-   : A group of users who will be assigned the same network access policy.
+   : A group of end-users who will be assigned the same network access policy.
+An end-user is defined as a person.
 Refer to {{sec-ug}} for more details.

+    * device group:
+    : A collection of host devices that share a common access control policies.
+A host device provides compute, memory, storage, and networking capabilities and connects to a network.
+Host devices may be servers, Internet of Things (IoT) devices, etc. Refer to {{sec-dg}} for more details.

+    * Application group:
+    : A collection of applications that share a common access control policies.
+An application is a software program used for a specific service.
+Refer to {{sec-ag}} for more details.

    * Endpoint group identifier:
    : An identifier used to represent the collective identity of